-2019 2018 2017
+2020 2019 2018

 Audit area Audits with Part I.A deficiencies Audits reviewed Audits with Part I.A deficiencies Audits reviewed Audits with Part I.A deficiencies Audits reviewed

-Revenue and related accounts 2 43 1 47 6 49
+Revenue and related accounts 2 41 2 43 1 47

-Inventory 2 10 0 16 2 22
+Inventory 0 17 2 10 0 16

-Investment securities 1 7 1 7 1 7
+Investment securities 0 7 1 7 1 7

-Goodwill and intangible assets 1 14 0 12 1 21
+Goodwill and intangible assets 0 16 1 14 0 12

-Insurance-related assets and liabilities, including insurance reserves 0 4 3 5 1 3
+Insurance-related assets and liabilities, including insurance reserves 0 1 0 4 3 5

-Revenue and related accounts: The deficiencies in 2019 related to substantive testing of revenue, including a chargeback accrual, and testing controls over this accrual.
-The deficiencies in 2018 and 2017 related to substantive testing of and/or testing controls over revenue.
+Revenue and related accounts: The deficiencies in 2020 related to substantive testing of revenue and accounts receivable and testing controls over revenue.
+The deficiencies in 2019 related to substantive testing of revenue, including a chargeback accrual, and testing controls over this accrual.
+The deficiencies in 2018 related to testing controls over revenue.

 Inventory: The deficiencies in 2019 related to testing controls over the existence of inventory and the resulting overreliance on controls when performing substantive testing.
-The deficiencies in 2017 related to substantive testing of the existence of inventory and testing cycle-count controls.

 Investment securities: The deficiencies in 2019 related to substantive testing of, and testing controls over, the valuation of investment securities.
-The deficiencies in 2018 and 2017 primarily related to testing controls over the valuation of investment securities.
+The deficiency in 2018 related to testing controls over the valuation of investment securities.

 Goodwill and intangible assets: The deficiency in 2019 related to evaluating intangible assets for possible impairment.
-The deficiency in 2017 related to testing controls over the valuation of goodwill.

 Insurance-related assets and liabilities, including insurance reserves: The deficiencies in 2018 related to substantive testing of, and testing controls over, the accuracy of claims data used by the issuer to determine the estimated liabilities.
-The deficiencies in 2017 related to testing controls over insurance-related liabilities.